Clinical syndromes in arterial hypertension. Arterial hypertension: what is it? Syndromes with high blood pressure

 Causes and risk factors

-Risk factors for arterial hypertension, which I take into account when making a diagnosis and degree of CVD:
+Risk factors for arterial hypertension, which I take into account when making a diagnosis and the degree of cardiovascular risk:

-1. The male sex is more prone to the occurrence of disorders of the heart and blood vessels at the age of over 55;
+1. Males are more prone to developing disorders of the heart and blood vessels at the age of over 55 years;

-2. Cases of arterial hypertension are more common over the age of 65;
+2. Cases of arterial hypertension are more common in people over 65 years of age;

 3. Smoking helps to reduce the tone of the vascular walls and increase blood pressure on them;

-7. Poor family history of heart and vascular disease.
+7. Unfavorable family history of heart and vascular diseases.

-To determine the CCP, the following factors are taken into account:
+To determine the SSR, the following factors are taken into account:

 1. Increased pulse pressure;

-2. Signs of hypertrophy of the left chambers of the heart, in particular the ventricle, on EchoS and ECG;
+2. Signs of hypertrophy of the left chambers of the heart, in particular the ventricle, on EchoCS and ECG;

-3. The presence of chronic kidney disease and concomitant microalbuminuria;
+3. Availability chronic illness kidneys and concomitant microalbuminuria;

-4. The formation of atherosclerotic plaques on the walls of the carotid arteries;
+4. Formation of atherosclerotic plaques on the walls of the carotid arteries;

 5. Diabetes;